CaiusMatei/MiniProjectSQL/README.md

    Entity models used in the program are housed in the subdirectory called "Models."
    UserModel.cs, ProjectModel.cs, and ProjectPersonModel.cs are all included.

-   A folder called "Data" houses the database structure.
+   A folder called "DataAccess" houses the database structure.